Virginia Personal Injury Law and Settlements

 Virginia Mass Tort Cases

-There are number of national mass torts or “class actions” that involve thousands of Virginia plaintiffs, including claims our law firm is handling across the country:
+There are a number of national mass torts or “class actions” that involve thousands of Virginia plaintiffs, including claims our law firm is handling across the country:

 • Paraquat Lawsuits: Paraquat suits allege that farmers exposured to Paraquat are suffering Parkinson’s disease from the pesticide